 To make all the social media KPIs a bit more manageable, I divided them into:

-We don’t ask for your credit card number, so if you decide to go with different approach, you won’t have to worry about being charged for a tool you don’t use.
+We don’t ask for your credit card number, so if you decide to go with different approach to track social media KPIs, you won’t have to worry about being charged for a media monitoring tool.

 Social media KPIs for increasing reach

 Social media reach will tell you how many people could have seen your social media posts.